 Particle image velocimetry (PIV) measured the streamwise-transverse velocity field above the airfoil.
-Neutrally, buoyant particles were introduced into the flow using a fog machine downstream of the test section.
+Neutrally buoyant particles were introduced into the flow using a fog machine downstream of the test section.
 Two JAI SP-5000M-USB cameras, each with a resolution of 2560~$\times$~2048, were positioned outside the test section and aligned with the airfoil's chord.
-Composite images were created by stitching together the camera captures, resulting in a field of view (FOV) measuring \SI{270}{\milli\metre}~$\times$~\SI{120}{\milli\metre}, with a pixel resolution of \SI{17}{pixels\per\milli\metre} (figure~\ref{fig:pivsetup}).
+Composite images were created by stitching together the camera captures, resulting in a field of view (FOV) measuring \SI{270}{\milli\metre}~$\times$~\SI{120}{\milli\metre}, with a pixel resolution of \SI{17}{pixels\per\milli\metre} (Figure~\ref{fig:pivsetup}).
 The stitched FOV effectively captured the range $x/c \in [0.1,1]$ and $y/c \in [0,0.4]$, covering the area of interest above the airfoil.
 A Litron Bernoulli \SI{200}{\milli\joule} Nd-YAG laser with a wavelength of \SI{532}{\nano\metre} was passed through converging and diverging cylindrical lenses ($f=1000$~\unit{\milli\metre} and $f=-13.7$~\unit{\milli\metre}, respectively) to create a thin laser sheet that illuminated the measurement plane.
 The image acquisition and laser pulses were synchronized using an NI PCIe-6323 data acquisition card (DAQ) at \SI{10}{\hertz}, and 1000 image pairs were recorded for each measurement.
 The time delay between the frames in an image pair was set to $\SI{120}{\micro\second}$.
-The random error in the mean velocity is estimated to be less than $0.01U_\infty$ based on a convergence study.
+The uncertainty in the mean velocity was calculated using the standard error, $1.96\sigma/\sqrt{N}$, where $\sigma$ is the local standard deviation and $N$ is the number of samples, corresponding to a \SI{95}{\percent} confidence interval.
+For the baseline separated flow case, which represents the highest expected variability due to turbulence, this uncertainty remained below $0.03U_\infty$ throughout the field.
 For the control cases, phase-locked velocity measurements were achieved by synchronizing image acquisition at eight evenly spaced phases relative to the SJA modulation frequency, where a phase angle of $\phi=0$\si{\degree} represents the activation of the actuator.
-Coherent fluctuations are extracted from the velocity signal using the triple decomposition~\citep{Hussain1970}.
-The streamwise velocity was decomposed as $u=\bar{u}+\tilde{u}+u'$, where $\bar{u}$ is the time-averaged velocity, $\tilde{u}$ is the coherent velocity obtained from the phase-average, and $u'$ is the fluctuation velocity~\citep{Buchmann2013}.
+Coherent fluctuations are extracted from the velocity signal using the triple decomposition~\cite{Hussain1970}.
+The streamwise velocity was decomposed as $u=\bar{u}+\tilde{u}+u'$, where $\bar{u}$ is the time-averaged velocity, $\tilde{u}$ is the coherent velocity obtained from the phase-average, and $u'$ is the fluctuation velocity~\cite{Buchmann2013}.
 Velocity vectors were obtained using open-source software OpenPIV-Python-GPU, utilizing a multi-pass cross-correlation algorithm to accurately record large and small displacements.
 The PIV process involved an initial iteration at an interrogation window size of 64~$\times$~64 pixels, followed by two iterations at 32~$\times$~32 pixels, and two iterations at 16~$\times$~16 pixels.
 Linear window deformation was used to reduce correlation errors in high-shear regions.